 The AAIS has established a scholarship to assist a research student with costs related to attending the Australasian Conference on Information Systems (ACIS) to present their full research paper or research in progress paper.
 The focus of the scholarship is specifically on students (Honours or PhD) who meet at least one of the following equity criteria: Indigenous Australasians; live in a rural or remote region; or would not otherwise be able to attend due to financial support not being offered by their university.
 The objective of the scholarship is to enable broader participation of research students, with the view of growing the diversity of Information Systems scholars in the Australasian region.

-1. Conference attendance fee, including 1 ticket to conference dinner
+1. Conference attendance fee (including one (1) ticket to the conference dinner when the conference is held face-to-face)

-2. Refund of expenses up to $1,500.00 after conference attendance and submission of valid receipts.
+2. If the conference is held face-to-face, refund of expenses up to $1,500.00 after conference attendance and submission of valid receipts.
 As a guide, a valid expense is an expense that would be allowable under Australian Taxation rules.
 Accommodation expenses will be paid as part of this amount when staying at a registered accommodation provider that issues valid tax receipts.

 3. Free AIS student membership for one year (kindly sponsored by the AIS).